Tirzepatide monograph · Evidence review

 Hypoglycemia.
 On its own in people without diabetes, Zepbound rarely causes low blood sugar.
 The risk rises sharply when it is combined with insulin or a sulfonylurea — in diabetes trials, hypoglycemia reached about 10% when tirzepatide was paired with a sulfonylurea1.
 Anyone on those medicines needs their doses managed by a prescriber.

-**Other labeled precautions.** The label also flags acute kidney injury (usually driven by dehydration from severe vomiting or diarrhea), serious hypersensitivity including rare anaphylaxis and angioedema, diabetic retinopathy complications in people with diabetes, acute gallbladder disease, and a risk of pulmonary aspiration under anesthesia because the drug slows gastric emptying — relevant if you have surgery planned1.
+Other labeled precautions.
+The label also flags acute kidney injury (usually driven by dehydration from severe vomiting or diarrhea), serious hypersensitivity including rare anaphylaxis and angioedema, diabetic retinopathy complications in people with diabetes, acute gallbladder disease, and a risk of pulmonary aspiration under anesthesia because the drug slows gastric emptying — relevant if you have surgery planned1, which is why it is often paused beforehand; see stopping tirzepatide before surgery and anesthesia.
 Severe GI reactions occurred in roughly 1.7% to 3.1% of Zepbound users versus about 1% on placebo, and the drug is not recommended in people with severe gastroparesis1.

 How this fits the efficacy tradeoff